WolfAlexander/TheRecruitmentSystem/docs/architecture_dok.md

 Services can go down.
 That happens.
 To make sure that no write (POST/PUT) request gets lost due to down service we send all POST/PUT traffic will be send using Redis message broker.
 As long as message broker is up no write request will be lost.

-### Deployment View
+### 6. Deployment View

 Though the structure on this project is micro-services, every service could run on separate hardware.
 The different services all have an important part in the system.

-1. systemConfiguration Service has secured connection to all services in the systems and holds configuration for every service and shared resources - for example password to DB which are of course decrypted
+1. <b>systemConfiguration Service</b> has secured connection to all services in the systems and holds configuration for every service and shared resources - for example password to DB which are of course decrypted
-2. Discovery Service is connected to all bussiness-logic services so they can be found by load balancer and them selves.
+2. <b>Discovery Service</b> is connected to all bussiness-logic services so they can be found by load balancer and them selves.
-3. Registration and JobApplication Services has several ways of communication - using RestAPI for read and Redis for write to make sure that no write request disappear if service is down and need time to get back up again.
+3. <b>Registration and JobApplication Services</b> has several ways of communication - using RestAPI for read and Redis for write to make sure that no write request disappear if service is down and need time to get back up again.

+The structure of the micro-serves can be seen in picture 6.1

 ![micro-services-deployment_diagram](./images/micro-services-deployment_diagram.png)
+6.1 micro-services deployment diagram

 Explanation to the diagram: